zachwarner/zachwarner.github.io/research.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span style="padding-right:5%"><a href='{{ "/download/Warner-Divide-to-Rule-Appendix.pdf" | relative_url }}'><i class='fas fa-file-pdf'></i> [appendix]</a> </span>

 "Perceptions of Uncertainty" (with Michael DeCrescenzo and Benjamin Toff).
 Two experiments fielded, and another experiment in nationally-representative survey to be fielded in 2022.

+"What They Say, or How They Say It?
+Content and Affect in Election Observation Reports" (with J. Andrew Harris, Waleed Hashmi, and Ethan Fulton).

 "simic: Simulating and Measuring Ideological Congruence" (with Kevin Fahey and René Lindstädt).
 R package in beta testing.